-Each year NYSOWA awards an scholarship each year to a college student in good academic standing and who is pursuing a course of study directly related to environmental conservation.
+Each year NYSOWA awards scholarships to two college students in good academic standing, and who are pursuing a course of study directly related to environmental conservation.

 Requirements for the Annual NYSOWA Scholarship